10 Strategies for Pet Tax Deductions

 Social media platforms like Instagram and Facebook are great ways to show off your pet in your business.
 Create a profile for your pet and post pictures and updates related to your business.
 Use hashtags to increase the reach and engagement of your posts.

-You could bring your pet to special events like trade shows or community events.
+Consider bringing your pet to special events like trade shows or community events.
 This can be a great way to attract attention and promote your business.

 It can also be as simple as a dog in the ski or bike shop every day to greet customers and to promote sales or promotions with a vest they wear around the store.
 It would certainly help with sales and also provide a calming atmosphere for the customers.

 There are endless ways to incorporate your pet into your business’ brand and experience for your customers.
 Just legitimize it and keep good records.
-If it’s legit the following expenses related to the operations of the business will be deductible

 • The purchase of the animal